 FLCC is dedicated to stewardship of the natural beauty of the area through modeling and teaching sustainable practices that promote environmental, economic, and social responsibility.
 By using the college as a living laboratory, students see real-world applications of the principles they learn in the classroom.
 Here are some examples of how FLCC is going green!

 FLCC has reduced its energy use through upgrades to heating and cooling systems and lighting in classrooms and common areas.
 Parking lots A, B and D have LED lighting, reducing electricity use by almost 75 percent.

 The Student Center has large windows and skylights to maximize daylight.
 All spaces have occupancy sensor controls for the lights to eliminate unnecessary lighting of empty areas or offices.
 FLCC also generates its own renewable energy with 192 photovoltaic solar panels on top of the Student Center that produce about 43,000 kWh of electricity annually, the equivalent of powering four average homes for a year.

 FLCC’s single-sort recycling program makes it easier to recycle because paper, cardboard, plastic bottles, glass and non-deposit cans be co-mingled into one bin.

-Look for three-in-one bins that will take trash, 5-cent deposit bottles and other recyclables.
+Look for three-in-one bins that take trash, 5-cent deposit bottles and other recyclables.
 Each year the FLCC Sustainability Program conducts a garbage assessment, in which students and staff sort through one day’s worth of trash to see how well the campus is recycling.

 FLCC’s 250-acre main campus is home to diverse and important ecological environments.
 Trails and jogging paths link to several ponds, an outdoor classroom, a hardwood forest and wetlands and a cattail marsh that serve as a natural stormwater management system.
 FLCC manages this land with environmental conservation as a top priority, excludes the use of chemicals and allows natural processes to function without interference.